cloudlabguru/gcp-cloudskillboost/Perform Predictive Data Analysis in BigQuery/Perform Predictive Data Analysis in BigQuery_ Challenge Lab.md

 ### Task 1.
 Data ingestion
 * Open BigQuery
-* On "soccer" dataset, create 2 new tables from the instruction lab, watch [here](https://console.cloud.google.com/functions/add) to guide you
+* On "soccer" dataset, create 2 new tables from the instruction lab

 ### Task 2.
 Analyze soccer data
 Replace ```$EVENT_TABLE``` (including $) with the given value, you can use this [website](https://www.browserling.com/tools/text-replace) <br />